 Destiny 2 features the excellent gunplay that Bungie made their name on with a far bigger scale than the previous entry — and they even included a proper story this time.
 Since splitting from Activision, Bungie have been far more pro-player when it comes to all things Destiny 2, even if their grand content purge may have raised some eyebrows.

 Still, as far as FPS co-op games with a truly addictive gameplay loop, Destiny 2 is tough to beat.
-It may feel a little repetitive in spots and the grind might be a bit too much for everyone, but as long as you managed to get your dedicated friends in a Fireteam, it won’t be long until you find out why so many games have copied this looter shooter in recent times.
+It may feel a little repetitive in spots and the grind might be a bit too much for everyone, but as long as you manage to get your dedicated friends in a Fireteam, it won’t be long until you find out why so many games have copied this looter shooter in recent times.

 Good luck escaping it once it has you, though.
 Those Strikes have your name on them.